fossi-foundation/fossi-foundation.github.io/_posts/2020-01-06-fossistanbul.md

 We rely on the generous support of companies and individuals to help put the event on.
-At this stage all sponsorship opportunities are available - so if you'd like to help the FOSSi Foundation fund the event, and get a great bit of recognition for it, [contact us](info@fossi-foundation.org).
+At this stage all sponsorship opportunities are available - so if you'd like to help the FOSSi Foundation fund the event, and get a great bit of recognition for it, contact us using the links on the [FOSSistanbul](https://fossi-foundation.org/fossistanbul) page.